 Regression testing refers to testing of existing functionality to ensure that recent changes do not adversely affect existing features.
 For example, when implementing Asset Management, the existing Incident functionality is tested to test use cases such as creating an incident, creating a task, updating incidents, closing tasks, incidents, etc. In addition to UAT Test Scripts, you will want to do a comparison of existing workspaces, existing functionality, and existing features, to ensure existing functionality has not been impacted.

-Ivanti Best Practices & Latest Solutions by Ivanti Consultant and Systems Developer providing Ivanti Professional Services for Ivanti Neurons, Ivanti Service Manager (formerly HEAT IT Service Management by Frontrange) and Asset Manager since 1996 in the ITxM Space (ITSM, IT Service Management, ITAM, IT Asset Management) in the UK, EU, Australia, New Zealand, ANZ, APAC, US, Canada, former Kifinti Solutions Consultant
+ITSM Best Practices & Latest Solutions by Freelance Ivanti Consultant and Systems Developer providing ITSM Professional Services for Ivanti Neurons, Ivanti Service Manager (formerly HEAT IT Service Management by Frontrange) and Asset Manager since 1996 in the ITxM Space (ITSM, IT Service Management, ITAM, IT Asset Management) in the UK, EU, Australia, New Zealand, ANZ, APAC, US, Canada, former Kifinti Solutions Consultant